 Changing Font Size and Position

 - In between the sticker icon and the pencil icon in the upper right-hand corner of your screen, select the capital “T.” This allows you to add text to a snap.
 The result is a small highlighted black strip with some white text in it.
-As you can see, the text is really tiny, and this may be okay for some things, but it doesn’t make much of an impression.
+As you can see, the text is really tiny.
+This may be okay for some things, but it doesn’t make much of an impression.
 You can move the text bar around and place it wherever you want within your snap.

 - You can also increase the font size.
 Before you post your snap, to make the text bigger, tap on the “T” once again.
-This now makes the text larger, aligns it left and it pops out more.
-You can then make it even bigger by pinching the screen with your fingers, as well as rotate the text however you like.
+This makes the text larger and aligns it left so that it pops out more.
+After that, you can make the text even bigger by pinching the screen with your fingers.
+You can also rotate the text however you like.

-- If you tap on the “T” a third time, the text is still bigger, but by tapping a third time the Snapchat app centers the text on the screen.
+- If you tap on the “T” a third time, the text gets even bigger.
+Tapping the Snapchat app a third time centers the text on the screen.

-That’s a pretty cool tip to have about Snapchat, right?
+That’s a pretty cool tip for Snapchat, right?
 We think it is.
-Let’s move on to changing your snap’s text color within the Snapchat app.

 Change Text Color

-White text is the default color that is used by the Snapchat app.
-Want to switch things up and add a bit of color to your snaps?
-Let’s make those snaps stand out.
+Let’s move on to changing your snap’s text color within the Snapchat app.
+White is the default text color used by the Snapchat app.
+You probably want to switch things up and add a bit of color to your snaps–let’s make those snaps stand out!

 - Take a snap.
 Then, tap on the “T” icon twice.

 - A color bar will appear on the upper right corner of the screen.
 You can change the text color by moving your finger up and down on the color bar.

-- Type your caption or the text you want displaying on your snap, then move your finger up and down in the color selector bar until your text shows up in the color you want to use.
+- Type your caption or the text you want to display on your snap, then move your finger up and down in the color selector bar until your text shows up in the color you want to use.

-- By moving your finger all the way up and across the screen to the left, out of the boundaries of the color bar, you can use white text.
-By moving your finger all the way down the color bar outside of the bottom of its borders to the lower part of your mobile display, you can use black text.
+- You can choose white text by moving your finger all the way up and across the screen to the left, out of the boundary of the color bar.
+You can use black text by moving your finger all the way down the color bar, past the bottom border to the lower part of your mobile display.

 - If you tap the “T,” you’ll see your written text placed on your snap.
-If you tap“T” again, the text will change from the small text displayed in the black strip to larger text aligned to the left of your screen when tapping “T” again; or if you tap “T” a third time, it centers the text on your snap.
+If you tap“T” again, the text will change from the small text displayed in the black strip to larger text aligned to the left of your screen.
+If you tap “T” a third time, it centers the text on your snap.

-- You are still able to resize the text and change the angle at which you want it displayed on your snap as we said before by pinching the text on the screen and moving it around to the desired angle with your fingers.
+- You can still resize and rotate the text by pinching the text on the screen and moving it to the desired angle with your fingers.

 So there you have some pretty helpful Snapchat information.
-So, now you don’t have to use the boring old white text default in Snapchat.
+Now you don’t have to use the boring old white text default in Snapchat.
 You can add some pizzazz and color to really make your snaps stand out.
 To jazz up your snaps even more, maybe check out the different filters you can use.
 If you’ve got any other text tips, let us know in the comments.